geffzhang/store-modular-monolith/README.md

 Communication between bounded contexts or modules are asynchronous via message broker.
 Bounded contexts don't share data, it's forbidden to create a transaction which spans more than one bounded context.[read more](https://www.kamilgrzybek.com/design/modular-monolith-integration-styles/)

 Using message bus reduces coupling of bounded contexts through data replication across contexts which results to higher bounded contexts independence.
 Event publishing/subscribing is used in this project with some infrastructural code for handling this message passing and event driven architecture.

+To publish a message to message broker we can use our [ICommandProcessor](src/BuildingBlocks/BuildingBlocks/BuildingBlocks.Core/ICommandProcessor.cs) or [IPublisher](src/BuildingBlocks/BuildingBlocks/BuildingBlocks.Core/Messaging/Transport/IPublisher.cs) and then using `PublishMessageAsync<TMessage>(TMessage messgae);` method to publish message on message broker.
+On the other side subscriber or listener module can subscribe on published message with a handler that implement `IMessageHandler<TMessage>` interface or `IIntegrationEventHandler<TMessage>`.

 The example of implementation:

 ``` csharp
 public class RegisterNewUserCommandHandler : ICommandHandler<RegisterNewUserCommand>,